MRU-MACO-1701-004-202304/lab-instructions/lab-09-function-creation.md

 You can do the following exercises in any order you wish.
 You will likely not be able to finish all of these in one lab sitting!

+### DO THIS FIRST

+There are automated tests in this Codespace...but they will not run properly until you've created the files and functions required by the test.
+Because of this, you should do the following before you begin:

+1. Temporarily change the name of the 3 test files to something that doesn't start with the word "test".
+For example:
+   1. `test_redactor.py` to `xtest_redactor.py`
+   2. `test_triangular_scoring.py` to `xtest_triangular_scoring.py`
+   3. `test_ability_score_generator.py` to `xtest_ability_score_generator.py`
+2. When you are ready to test your given exercise, change the name of the appropriate test file back to what it was.
+You should then be able to test as before.
+For example, if you think your redactor exercise is ready to be tested, change the test file back to `test_redactor.py`.

 ### Exercise: Re****or

 #### Preamble